Under the Big Sky

 Additionally, there are lots of other fun things to do while you’re up north.
 Whitefish is an outdoor-recreation powerhouse.
 First, Glacier National Park is right around the corner and well worth the visit for those who haven’t had the experience.
 Beyond that, there's floating, biking, fishing, and more, all with some of the most scenic views in the state, and possibly the world.

 Before you head out, or if you want to slow down and check out town, downtown Whitefish is as quintessential of a mountain town as they come.
 There’s good food, neat shops, and plenty else to keep you occupied.
-If you’re getting geared up for the weekend, FORLOH has you covered—literally, with technical mountain apparel.
-Also consider paying a visit to Tamarack Cannabis to make your excursions a little more elevated.
+Montana's only alpine coaster is just down the road at Flathead Lake Alpine Coaster.
+You can easily spend a whole day just exploring the nearby towns and enjoying the quant amenities, but we're here for a little more than just that, with the Glacier landscape waiting right out of your back door.
 To get you pointed in the right direction, here are a few adventure options:

 Boating

 When it comes to river-fueled activities, there are several places to hop in and cool off.
 The Flathead River is among the best, with the North, Middle, and South forks all offering exciting waters to explore.
 Each has something to offer for first timers and pros alike, and everyone in between.
 Just make sure to do a bit of research to be certain you’re not getting in above your head with potential whitewater downstream.
+The North Fork of the Flathead is considered to be the more approachable.
 For more chill floats with canoes, tubes, and paddleboards, or just for a dip to cool off, check out the Whitefish River and Whitefish Lake.
-On the river, put in just past the city beach and float as long as your heart desires (read: until your sunburn becomes unbearable).
-If you’re going to the lake, though, stop by the Tiki Bar or Boat Club Restaurant for some lakeside food and views.
-Both offer fun, lively atmospheres and delicious food & drink.
+On the river, put in just around the corner from the city beach and float as long as your heart desires (read: until your sunburn becomes unbearable).

 Biking